technicallySpeaking/technicallySpeaking.github.io/digressions.md

 ### Solar Pro

-Illustrating the potential to create experiences as a biproduct of preexisting data, Jason built an Alexa skill that exposes energy consumption in a more human friendly way.
+Illustrating the potential to create experiences as a byproduct of preexisting data, Jason built an Alexa skill that exposes energy consumption in a more human friendly way.

 ## IOT